nikitavoloboev/data/web/rss.md

 - [How to turn a webpage into an RSS feed using Feed Creator (2021)](https://www.fivefilters.org/2021/how-to-turn-a-webpage-into-an-rss-feed/)
 - [gof](https://sr.ht/~mjorgensen/gof/) - CLI to post RSS/Atom feeds to the fediverse.
 - [Monitor Web Pages For Changes Using Web Feeds (2021)](https://www.inoreader.com/blog/2021/04/monitor-web-pages-for-changes-with-web-feeds.html)
+- [rss-watch](https://github.com/mkroman/rss-watch) - Command-line utillity for watching RSS/Atom feeds and executing a script whenever there's a new entry on the given feed.